abuiles/ember-101/working-with-javascript-plugins.md

     });
 ~~~~~~~~

-But unfortunately the modules loader which ember-cli is using, doesn't
+Unfortunately, the modules loader ember-cli is using doesn't
 support that yet.

 Other libraries do the following: